IdrisOA/IdrisOA/README.md

 ### Hi there 👋
 My name is Oladoyin Idris Atolagbe, I hold a BSc (Hons) Statistics from the University of Nigeria Nsukka, and a Masters degree in Statistics/Computational Statistics from the University of Ibadan.
-I'm passionate about solving interdisciplinary problems.

-👯 I’m open to collaborate on research projects.
+👯 I’m open to collaborate on interdisciplinary research projects.

 📫 How to reach me:
  [Twitter](@_oladoyin_)